Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/getting-started/basic-concepts.md

 ### Example Use Cases
 1. **Customizable Player Character** – Easily setup the menu for a single character such as the player character.
-2. **Editing a List of Characters** – Allow players to edit a predefined roster, or manage a dynamic list (create, edit, delete).
+2. **Editing Character Lists** – Allow players to edit a predefined roster, or manage a dynamic list (create, edit, delete).

 ### Key Features
 | Feature | Description |